Howard the Duck (film): Critical response

-Gene Siskel of the Chicago Tribune gave one star out of four, called it a "stupid film" and said, "the story has no center; the duck is not likable, and the...special effects...are less impressive than a sparkler on a birthday cake."
-On their television show, Siskel & Ebert complained that the movie was not enough of a comedy and that Howard should have been given either the Groucho Marx-like personality from his comic books or a fun Donald Duck-like persona.
+Gene Siskel of the Chicago Tribune gave one star out of four, called it a "stupid film" and said, "the story has no center; the duck is not likable, and the [...] special effects [...] are less impressive than a sparkler on a birthday cake."
+On their television show, both Siskel and his co-host Roger Ebert complained that the movie was not enough of a comedy and that Howard should have been given either the Groucho Marx–like personality from his comic books or a fun Donald Duck–like persona.
+Ebert also criticized the soundtrack for being downbeat and bittersweet.
 Orange Coast writer Marc Weinberg and Leonard Maltin criticized the decision to shoot the film in live action.
-Maltin described the film as "hopeless .... a gargantuan production which produces a gargantuan headache".
-People magazine seemed to agree: "Lucasfilm promised us The Mallard Who Fell to Earth; the result turned out to be more like Xanaduck...Who'd have imagined that Howard T. Duck, the same web-footed wiseacre who conquered the incredible Space Turnip and the horrible Hellcow, might be done in by something even more ridiculous: Hollywood?"
+Maltin described the film as "hopeless [...] a gargantuan production which produces a gargantuan headache".
+People magazine seemed to agree: "Lucasfilm promised us The Mallard Who Fell to Earth; the result turned out to be more like Xanaduck [...]
+Who'd have imagined that Howard T. Duck, the same web-footed wiseacre who conquered the incredible Space Turnip and the horrible Hellcow, might be done in by something even more ridiculous: Hollywood?"

+John Nubbin reviewed Howard the Duck for Different Worlds magazine and stated that "Nor should one try and drag high consequence into a film obviously designed to be nothing more than entertaining.
+Howard The Duck is not Rambo in feathers.
+There is no ideology being pressed to the fore here.
+The movie was meant to make a few wry observations about human behavior and to give everyone a few laughs and a good time.
+It did this in spades.
+Anyone who missed the point, who could look past the good-natured fun being had and see plots to twist our children or turn them into zoophilous little monsters had better slow down and take a vacation.
+Howard The Duck was only a comedy - a fast-moving, rollicking barnstorm of a comedy; nothing more, and nothing less.
+See it when you can."

 The appearance of Howard was criticized as being unconvincing due to his poorly functioning mouth and expressionless face.
 Reviewers also criticized the acting and humor and found the film boring.
 In The Psychotronic Video Guide, Michael Weldon described the reactions to Howard as being inconsistent, and, "It was obviously made in LA and suffered from long, boring chase scenes", but praised the stop-motion special effects in the film's final sequences.
 Common Sense Media criticized the film for the pointless plot lines and the excessive use of sexual innuendo.
 The group set the appropriate age for the movie at 13+.